What is "greenhushing"?

 Greenhushing can be seen as an evolved form of this practice, which now involves not communicating about a company's damaging environmental policies rather than simply presenting them in a favorable light.
 By hiding this information, companies can avoid criticism and pressure to improve their sustainability record, and it can be more difficult for consumers and investors to know whether a company is truly committed to the environment.

-It's important to remember that transparency is key to securing the trust of investors and civil society, but it's also important to consider the challenges companies may face in collecting and sharing sustainability data.
+It's important to remember that transparency is essential to ensure the trust of investors and civil society, but it's also important to consider the challenges companies may face in collecting and sharing sustainability data.

 What are the challenges facing companies when it comes to data collection?

-Collecting quality data on sustainability performance can be resource-intensive (human and financial), time-consuming and complex, especially for companies with extensive supply chains and global operations, when they are not equipped with an expert and specialized solution.
+Collecting quality data on sustainability performance can be resource-intensive (human and financial), time-consuming and complex.
+Particularly for companies with extensive supply chains and global operations, when they are not equipped with an expert and specialized solution.

 Extra-financial performance data can be complex to understand and use.
-Companies may find it difficult to determine the relevant indicators to track, and to use them in their communications.
+Companies may find it difficult to identify the relevant CSR indicators to track, and to use them in their communications.

 There is a lack of standardization in the collection and reporting of sustainability performance data, making it even more difficult for companies to collect data.

-Data uncertainty can also be an obstacle for companies wishing to communicate their sustainability performance.
-Companies may be reluctant to disclose data that could be called into question, which can lead to a lack of confidence on the part of investors and consumers.
+Data uncertainties can also be an obstacle for companies wishing to communicate their sustainability performance.
+Companies may be reluctant to disclose data that could be called into question, which can lead to a lack of confidence on the part of investors and customers.

 Companies may also be reluctant to communicate their sustainability performance due to increasing regulatory pressure.
 Regulators may be more inclined to investigate misleading claims, and companies may prefer to avoid the risk of legal action by not communicating their performance.

 In short, collecting quality data on sustainability performance can be costly, complex, difficult to standardize and uncertain.
-Companies may therefore be reluctant to report on their performance to avoid cost, uncertainty and regulatory risk.
+Companies may therefore be reluctant to communicate their performance to avoid cost, uncertainty and regulatory risk.
 This can lead to a lack of transparency and confidence on the part of investors and stakeholders.
-To meet all these challenges, companies can choose to invest in a specialized data collection solution like beavr.
+To meet all these challenges, companies can choose to invest in a specialized data collection solution like Beavr.